 If the Bible fairytale is correct, then the human quest for eternal life is in vain.

 There is a way to reach the Tree of Life.
 In the meantime, God evicted humans, and the tree is in a well-protected garden for which Adam and Eve could only yearn.
 Humanity can and indeed is trying every way possible to find and take hold of that Tree of Life, but all the king’s horses and all the king’s men will not come up with a solution.
 Why?
 Again, this is a question Galacti asks me.

-‘Galacti, the Tree of Life is not humankind’s to take a hold of; it is God’s to give to whom He will.
+‘Galacti, the Tree of Life is not humankind’s to take hold of; it is God’s to give to whom He will.
 Humanity cannot seize eternal life on its terms; rather, God gives it freely, on His terms.
-He has, does and will distribute eternal life.
-He does allow men and women back into the Garden of Eden to partake of the Tree of Life, as we shall see’.The Tree of Life is not humankind’s to take a hold of; it is God’s to give to whom He will.
+He has, does, and will distribute eternal life.
+God does allow men and women back into the Garden of Eden to partake of the Tree of Life, as we shall see’.The Tree of Life is not humankind’s to take hold of; it is God’s to give to whom He will.
 Humanity cannot seize eternal life on its terms; rather, God gives it freely, on His terms.
 Click To Tweet

 “I can see the universe, but I can’t see the future,” Galacti says.
 “When does it happen?”